plotly/plotly.py/doc/python/getting-started.md

 ```
 This package contains everything you need to write figures to standalone HTML files.

-You'll also likely want `dash` for adding widgets such as sliders, buttons, and dropdowns to your charts (see more below!):
+You'll also likely want `dash` for adding widgets such as sliders, buttons, and dropdowns to your charts (see more below):

 ```
 $ pip install dash